robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 ### Ukraine war: money laundering and its default

 It is difficult to say how many hundreds of billions Ukraine war really sucks, relatively easier knowing the budget allocated.
-For sure, the biggest waste of public money in the US and EU partnership history (aka NATO).
+For sure, it has been the biggest waste of public money in the US and EU partnership history (aka NATO).
 No surprise that UE politics was loving this unnecessary and useless war, in which the two main drivers were:

-- 1. huge budgets like it were not tomorrow and
+- huge budgets like it were not tomorrow and
-- 2. money laundering and weapons black-market.
+- money laundering and weapons black-market.

-Draghi's 10 years of quantitative easing (inflationary policy) provided this huge financial mass to push into the Ukraine destruction while the end-consumer prices and energy costs skyrocketing, oppressing people and killing industry, especially in Germany.
+Draghi's 10 years of quantitative easing -- which kicked off the season of expansionary monetary policy, which also sustained an inflationary pricing policy -- provided the necessary huge financial mass to push into the Ukraine destruction while the end-consumer prices and energy costs skyrocketing, oppressing people and shutting down industry, especially in Germany.

 - News & data by Perplexity AI, [collection](https://www.perplexity.ai/search/nearly-100-accountants-in-suit-3oEeCGgFRZigzGuUKoPmVg) an its [transcription](../data/317-ukraine-war-money-laundering-and-its-default-by-perplexity.md#?target=_blank)

+...

 #### How much money we are talking about?